legal resources necessary to hold negligent facilities accountable.

 The survey team interviewed a Cook who revealed that “there had been a roach problem for several months.”
 During an interview with the Dietary Manager, it was revealed that “every time she saw eight roaches, she notified the front desk and they notified the pest control company.
 The Dietary Manager estimated that the pest control had been notified six or seven times” recently [stating] that “the facility staff makes sure food was covered and wrapped so roaches could not get into the food.
 She further stated that roaches had been a problem for several months.”

 Our nursing home attorneys have successfully resolved many financial compensation claims for victims of mistreatment in nursing homes.
 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
 We can start on your case today to ensure you receive compensation for your damages.
 All the information you share with our law offices will remain confidential.